CLI Reference for ETLs

 start Start ETL.

-- 'ais etl stop --all' stop all running ETL jobs.
+- 'ais etl stop --all' stop all running ETL jobs;

-- 'ais etl stop <ETL_NAME> <ETL_NAME2>' stop multiple ETL jobs by name.
+- 'ais etl stop -f spec.yaml' stop ETL jobs defined in a local YAML file;

 rm Remove ETL.